The Film Knives Out

 The toxicology report, which leads to Fran's murder, is essential to carry the plot, but has faults.

 The toxicologist, coroner, and undoubtedly the police are all aware of the report.
 With its contents known to several persons, why would Fran give it any importance, and why would anyone be interested in destroying the report?
-Why would Fran blackmail Ranson who did not receive an inheritance and has little money?
+Why would Fran blackmail Ransom, who did not receive an inheritance and has little money?
 Even if Fran goes to the police and tells them what she believes Ransom did (only her word), they will ask, "Why so late?"
 She has no credibility.
-What is Ranson concerned about?
-The entire episode with the toxicology report is meaningless, and becomes the key to finding the criminal.

 Benoit in a confrontation with Ransom, Marta, and others, with almost no real direct evidence, solves all the mysteries.
 He, somehow, knows that Ransom switched the medicines.
 Believing that Fran intended to blackmail him with the toxicology report that would have proven Marta's innocence, Ransom met her two hours before Marta arrived and overdosed Fran with morphine.
 He also set the medical examiner's office on fire, destroying all samples and records, so Marta’s innocence could not be discovered.
 Unexplained is why Ransom would use a slow killing morphine to murder Fran.